 **** First Change (new text) ****

-Policy Scope
+A.1.2.x Policy Framework Scope

-Editor's Note: Describe the technical scope of the proposed Work Task.
-If applicable, suggest logical subdivision of this WT into smaller sub-WT.
-This clause is part of the TR Annex.

 To support the Policy Framework in 6GS, the policy and charging control Framework defined in 5G for policies (i.e., SM Policy, UE Policy, AM Policy) is considered as starting point for discussion, the following aspects are to be studied:

 Whether and how to simplify the policy control framework for 6G, including:

-a) whether and how to reduce the number of services or interactions to efficiently provide policies to the different policy enforcement points.
+a) whether and how to reduce the number of policy control services e.g. the same policy control association for both AM and UE policies or the number of interactions to efficiently provide policies to the different policy enforcement points.

+NOTE 1: The example above does not preclude that other examples are covered in the study phase if the reason for simplification is identified.

-b) whether and how to support the UE requests UE Policies from the 6G CN.
+b) whether and how to support the UE to request UE policies from the 6G CN and/or the 6G CN to provide UE policies to the UE.

-2. Whether and how to consider user preferences during UE policy evaluation at UE,
+2. Whether and how to consider user preferences during UE policy evaluation at UE, without conflicting with network provided UE policies.

+NOTE 2: the statement that refers to considering user preferences refers to the ability to influence the evaluation of UE policies.

 Whether and how to improve the External Parameter Provisioning aspects of policy control for 6G.